dnndev/xmp-docs/tutorials/2_user-detail-view.md

 category: Tutorials
 context: all
 summary: >-
-  In this tutorial, we're going to enhance the List View created in [Tutorial One](1_listing-users.md) by adding a way to view the details of a user's record.
+  In this tutorial, we're going to enhance the List View created in Tutorial One by adding a way to view the details of a user's record.
+As with the first tutorial, we'll keep it as simple as possible, so you can see the basic steps involved in the process and then be able to apply those concepts to other tutorials and projects.
 keywords:
   - create
   - detail